 Brand consistency does not end with social media.
 A restaurant should always have a website URL listed under their business information, and should ensure the “Shop Now” button links to their branded online food ordering system when applicable.

 Ordering through a restaurant’s Instagram page has never been easier, and is a great way for restaurants to reach an ever-increasing Millennial demographic.
-It is important to have a website URL listed in the Instagram Bio and the “Start Order” functionality available if a restaurant has online ordering.
+It is important to have a website URL listed in the Instagram Bio and also include a direct link to your branded online ordering.

 Ultimately, your restaurant’s food and service still matter most when it comes to pleasing diners – but the more convenient you make it for new and repeat customers to order from your website, the more you make your business a preferred digital destination to order food online.